AiqraAI/resonancedb/README.md

 **The Open Database of How Everything Vibrates**
 *By [AIQRA AI](https://aiqra.ai)*

-> 🧠 _"Teaching machines to feel the world — one tap at a time."_
+> 🧠 _"Teaching machines to feel the world, one tap at a time."_

-ResonanceDB is an **open-source initiative** to build the world’s first universal **vibration fingerprint database** — enabling AI, robots, and IoT devices to identify materials, detect structural flaws, and understand physical properties through vibration.
+ResonanceDB is an **open-source initiative** to build the world’s first universal **vibration fingerprint database**  enabling AI, robots, and IoT devices to identify materials, detect structural flaws, and understand physical properties through vibration.

 We believe that **every object has a voice**.
 When you tap it, it sings.
 We’re here to **listen, learn, and share**.